codeenigma/ce-vm/docs/get-started/install.md

 The Docker daemon can only be managed by the root user by default.
 This means you either have to:

 - Run each and every `vagrant` command using sudo.
 While this work, it also mean that the ce-vm base will get installed under the root user home dir instead of yours, and that all files, including your codebase will be owned by the root user.
-- Add yourself to the "docker" group, so you can run `vagrant` commands as your standard unprivileged user (see [docs.docker.com](https://docs.docker.com/engine/installation/linux/linux-postinstall/) for details.
-It does partially solve the issue, but:
-  1. This poses a security risk you need to be aware of and understand.
+- Add yourself to the "docker" group, so you can run `vagrant` commands as your standard unprivileged user - see [docs.docker.com](https://docs.docker.com/engine/installation/linux/linux-postinstall/) for details.
+It does solve the issue, but this poses a security risk you need to be aware of and understand.
 See [https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface).
 You can also have a look at [https://www.projectatomic.io/blog/2015/08/why-we-dont-let-non-root-users-run-docker-in-centos-fedora-or-rhel/](https://www.projectatomic.io/blog/2015/08/why-we-dont-let-non-root-users-run-docker-in-centos-fedora-or-rhel/) for alternative approaches.

 #### Issue 2.
 File ownership